pc-vasconcelos/hippo/README.md

 Clone or download this repository to your local machine.

-Prepare your data files:
+Data files are already in the data folder, but if you need to add more files:

-Place claims files (.json or .csv) into data/claims/
+Place claims files into data/claims/

-Place pharmacies files (.json or .csv) into data/pharmacies/
+Place pharmacies files into data/pharmacies/

-Place reverts files (.json or .csv) into data/reverts/
+Place reverts files into data/reverts/

 Run the script: